dudo/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ## Authorization

 Zilla has a modular config that includes the concept of a [Guard](../../reference/config/overview.md#guards) where you define your `guard` configuration and reference that `guard` to authorize a specific endpoint.
-Currently, Zilla supports JSON Web Token (JWT) authorization with the [`jwt`](../../reference/config/guards/guard-jwt.md) Guard.
+JSON Web Token (JWT) authorization is supported with the [`jwt`](../../reference/config/guards/guard-jwt.md) Guard.

 ### SSE Continuous Authorization

 Unlike REST, which authorizes individual requests, Zilla continuously authorizes the long-lived SSE connection stream.
 Zilla will send a "challenge" event, triggering the client to send up-to-date authorization credentials, such as a JWT token, before expiration.
-Zilla adheres to the secure by default method meaning, if authorization expires before the client responds to the "challenge" event, then the response stream is terminated.
+Zilla adheres to the secure by default method, meaning that the response stream is terminated if the authorization expires before the client responds to the "challenge" event.

 Multiple SSE streams on the same HTTP/2 connection and authorized by the same JWT token are reauthorized by a single "challenge" event response from the client.
 They are all terminated if the token expiration isn't updated.